 Some Linux distros like CentOS or RHEL ship debugging symbols separately from all other packages and recommend to install those like:

-The installed debugging symbols will be used by the CPython script for gdb in order to analyze the PyEval_EvalFrameEx frames (a frame essentially is a function call and the associated state in a form of local variables and CPU registers, etc) and map those to application level functions in your code.
+The installed debugging symbols will be used by CPython’s script for gdb to analyze PyEval_EvalFrameEx frames (a frame is a function call and its associated state in the form of local variable and CPU register values) and map those to application level functions in your code.

-Without debugging symbols it's much harder to do - gdb allows you to manipulate the process memory in any way you want, but you can't easily understand what data structures reside in what memory areas.
+Without debugging symbols it is much harder to do — gdb allows you to manipulate the process memory in any way you want, but you can’t easily understand what data structures reside in what memory areas.

-After all preparatory steps have been completed, you can give gdb a try.
-E.g. in order to attach to a running CPython process, do:
+After all the preparatory steps have been completed, you can finally give gdb a try.
+To attach to a running CPython process, do:

 gdb /usr/bin/python -p $PID

-At this point you can get an application level backtrace for the current thread (note that some frames are "missing" - this is expected, as gdb counts all the interpreter level frames and only some of those are calls in application level code - PyEval_EvalFrameEx ones):
+At this point, you can get an application level backtrace for the current thread (note, that some frames are “missing” — this is expected, as gdb counts all the interpreter level frames and only some of those will correspond to calls in the application code — the PyEval_EvalFrameEx calls):

 (gdb) py-bt